rss logo

 valid_lft forever preferred_lft forever

-Here I show how to enable NAT via temporary nftables rules.
+The following steps demonstrate how to enable NAT using temporary nftables rules.

-• Add the masquerade rules to make your internal network reachable from Windows:
+• Add masquerade rules to allow the internal network to be accessible from the Windows client:

 root@host:~# nft add table ip NAT